Abortion under communism: Former Communist countries

 Many historical Communist countries, primarily in Europe, allowed abortion on request or due to socioeconomic factors.
 The Soviet Union under Stalin and Romania under Ceaușescu, however, took action to further limit abortions, and other Communist countries retained prohibitive laws against them.

 Afghanistan

 The criminal code from 7 October 1976 only allowed abortion to save the mother's life.
 The socialist government never changed this law.

 Albania

 During Enver Hoxha's rule, abortion was only legally allowed to save mother's life, but in practice could be obtained for any reason.
 The punishment for a woman who had an abortion was social reprimand by re-education through work.
 By 1989, abortion was officially legalized in cases of rape, incest, and for women under 16 years old, among other reasons.

 Angola

-Abortion remained prohibited in Angola, and was only allowed in order to save the mother's life.
+Abortion remained prohibited in Angola with exceptions to save the mother's life.

 Benin

 The civil code from 8 February 1973 only allowed abortion to save the mother's life, which the socialist government never changed.